The Strategic Org Structure?

 Assess current structure: Review your existing organizational structure and assess whether it is aligned with your strategy.
 Identify gaps or redundancies in your current structure and evaluate if any roles need to be added.

 Identify key roles and functions: Identify the essential functions critical to achieving your strategy.
 Identifying these functions will help you determine the vital roles and responsibilities in achieving your strategic goals.
 This could include positions responsible for those significant strategic objectives like sales, product development, market expansion, customer support, or marketing.
+Once we know the expertise and resource demands of the strategic objective, a strategic owner can be selected.

 Consider future needs: Anticipate and ensure your organizational chart is designed to support them.
 Consider the potential impact of changes and disruptions in your industry, technology, economy, market makeup, and other factors that may impact your strategic objectives.
+Remember, this organization chart should be seen as a living organism, not a static one.